davidfekke/fek.io/src/blog/2021-03-31/the-three-characteristics-of-object-oriented-programming.md

 As we can see in the `Person` class above, we have a method called `describe` that prints out a description of the object with the name of the person.
 In the `Employee` class we have created a new implementation of the `describe` method that includes the name and the department of the employee.

-In C# you can tell the compiler that you want a method to be overidable by add the `virtual` keyword before the return type.
+In C# you can tell the compiler that you want a method to be overridable by add the `virtual` keyword before the return type.
 When you override the inherited method or property you use the `override` keyword before the return type.

 # Summary

 This just scratches the surface of some of the things you can do with OOP languages.
-There are far too many topics to cover in a single post, but I hope this helps you with the basics of the three main characteristics of Object-Oriented Programming langauges.
+There are far too many topics to cover in a single post, but I hope this helps you with the basics of the three main characteristics of Object-Oriented Programming languages.